 During sessions you will talk about concerns in your life, relevant events from the last week, and areas for improvement.
 We will both explore underlying roots of your behavior and learn practical techniques that can be implemented into your life.

 A typical session is 45 minutes.
-However, I tailor the duration of our meetings to your needs and some clients will have longer sessions if it is determined that it will be helpful.
+However, we tailor the duration of our meetings to your needs and some clients will have longer sessions if it is determined that it will be helpful.
 People usually come for weekly sessions, but if you are in crisis or extreme distress you may come more frequently.

 Therapy can enhance personal development, improve relationships, ease the challenges of daily life, and create solutions to problems.
 Overall, people in therapy tend to have lower levels of stress, decreased conflict, and improved quality of life.
 Friends and family can be helpful, but therapists are trained to teach new problem-solving skills and provide nonjudgmental and objective feedback.
 Many people also find that the confidential nature of therapy helps them open up more easily and just knowing that someone understands to be invaluable.